abolfazlvahed1/AmozeshyarTimetable/README.md

 git clone https://github.com/abolfazlvahed1/AmozeshyarTimetable.git
 ```
 2. **Download HTML Files**:
+   If you are part of the computer group of Tehran Markaz, all offered courses have already been downloaded for you, so you can skip this step.

-   First, download the HTML files of the courses offered from Amozeshyar.
-You can access it at `https://eserv.iau.ir/EServices/pSearchAction.do`.
-Search for your group's offered courses and download the HTML files.
-If there are multiple pages, download all of them.
+   For others, visit https://eserv.iau.ir/EServices/pSearchAction.do, search for your group's offered courses, and download all HTML files.
+If there are multiple pages, ensure you download all of them.

    Alternatively, if you prefer to automate the process of downloading all the necessary HTML files, I've created another project that crawls Amozeshyar and fetches all HTML files for you.
 You can find the repository for that project [here](https://github.com/abolfazlvahed1/AmozeshyarCourseScraper).
 This tool will automatically retrieve all HTML pages you need for this script.

 3. **Specify HTML Folder Path**: